SadikAnsari15/git_learning/README.md

 # git_learning
-this use only learning perpose
+this use only learning purpose